Catherine of York, Countess of Devon

 Catherine had two half-brothers from her mother’s first marriage to Sir John Grey of Groby:

 Being the daughter of the King of England, Catherine was a desirable royal bride.
-Before she was even one month old, a preliminary marriage agreement was arranged.
+A preliminary marriage agreement was arranged before she was even one month old.
 Catherine was to marry Juan of Aragon, Prince of Asturias, the eldest son and heir of both Ferdinand II, King of Aragon, King of Castile and León and Isabella I, Queen of Castile and León.
-However, when Catherine’s father suddenly died, the marriage negotiations were terminated.
+When Catherine’s father suddenly died, the marriage negotiations were terminated.

 A late-16th/early 17th-century image of Catherine’s brother King Edward V of England, one of the missing Princes in the Tower; Credit – Wikipedia